 Hence, \eqref{eq:hoelder-continuity-small-scales} for $\Phi_s^\GFF$ follows from standard results as stated in \cite[Proposition B.2 (i)]{MR3339158} (for H\"older continuity) and \cite[Lemma 3.5]{MR3433630} (for the maximimum).
 For $\Phi_s^\cP$ the results follow from the properties of the difference term $\Phi_s^\Delta$. \end{proof}

-The only remaining results where the properties of $\Phi^\Delta$ are used are Proposition 4.8 and Pro\-po\-si\-tion 4.9 in \cite{BH2020Max}.
+The only remaining results, where the properties of $\Phi^\Delta$ enter, are Proposition 4.8 and Pro\-po\-si\-tion 4.9 in \cite{MR4399156}.
 To state these results we introduce for technical reasons a small neighbourhood of the grid $\Gamma$ as follows.
 For $\delta \in (0,1)$, define

 \begin{proposition}[Version of {\cite[Proposition~5.1]{MR3433630}}] Let $\DiscTorusGrid$ be as in \eqref{e:Omega-delta}.
 Then,

 \end{proposition}

 \begin{proposition}[Version of {\cite[Proposition~5.2]{MR3433630}}] Let $\PhisKP$ be as in \eqref{eq:independent-decomposition-phi-s}.
 Let $z_i \in V_i^{\delta}$ be such that